perftools/xhgui/README.md

 You can use that package to collect data from your web applications and CLI scripts.

-This data is then pushed into XHGUI database where it can be viewed with this application.
+This data is then pushed into XHGui database where it can be viewed with this application.

 It offers submitting data directly to XHGui instance once the profiling is